-Madame Erykah: House of Badu, First of Her Name, the Unburnt, Queen of the Golden Snatch, Breaker of the Trite ‘90s Neo-Soul Music Chains, and Mother of All Those Damn Kids, has guided us to the path of light and righteousness for as long as I can remember.
+Madame Erykah: House of Badu, First of Her Name, the Unburnt, Queen of the Golden Snatch, and Breaker of the Trite ‘90s Neo-Soul Music Chains, has guided us to the path of light and righteousness for as long as I can remember.

 1. “You better pick your afro daddy, because its flat on one side.”